College students push to ease voting access after midterm barriers - NewsBreak

 College students push to ease voting access after midterm barriers

-Voters stand in line at Precinct 20 in Iowa City on Nov.
-8, 2022.
-(Photo by Eleanor Hildebrandt for Iowa Capital Dispatch)

-Young voters made their voices heard during the midterms, turning out in relatively high numbers in an election that produced the first congressperson from Generation Z. But university students and voting rights advocates say voters on college campuses faced far too many difficulties trying to cast their ballots.
+Young voters made their voices heard during the midterms last week, turning out in relatively high numbers in an election that produced the first congressperson from Generation Z. But university students and voting rights advocates say voters on college campuses faced far too many difficulties trying to cast their ballots.

 Across the country, voting rights groups and collegiate get-out-the-vote organizers documented many cases of college students who struggled to decipher confusing voter ID requirements, waited in hours-long lines at polling places or never received their absentee ballots.
 In some cases, college voters were even denied federally protected provisional ballots.